pjobson/onion_omega2p_experiments/README.md

 # Experiments and Notes for Onion Omega2+

+*As of v0.1.9-b157 DO NOT BUY.
+This device is still basically a paperweight, yet another crowdsourced alpha product which doesn't actually do anything.
+I wasted 279 bucks on several of these and expansion boards.
+Don't be me.
+The docs are out of date, the onboard LED does not flash, the GPIOs are inaccessable... at least the linux works fairly well.*

 This repo will contain experiments I do with my Omega2+ as well as some notes for doing various things.

 I exclusively use `vi` in this documentation, you may substitute `nano` after installing it.